 Clinical drugs.
 Clinical drugs are defined as compounds, factors or preparations that are in clinical use, or have a potential clinical use, as therapeutic, palliative, prophylactic or diagnostic agents.
-They are indexed in greater depth than other drug terms, by which is meant both that they are indexed even when they are not the primary focus of the article, provided at least some significant information is available, and that they are generally modified using drug subheadings as described in Section 5.3.4.2.
+They are indexed in greater depth than other drug terms, which means that they are indexed when they are used in an original study.
+Clinical drugs are generally modified using drug subheadings as described in Section 5.3.5.2.